-When a senior loved one is diagnosed with age-related dementia or Alzheimer’s disease, choosing a memory care facility can be a challenging process.
-Opting for permanent placement in a senior living community like Marjorie P. Lee in Cincinnati might be the best course of action, but you’ll naturally have many questions about which care facility would be the best fit for your older relative’s needs.
+When a senior loved one is diagnosed with age-related dementia or Alzheimer’s disease, choosing a memory care community can be a challenging process.
+Opting for long-term home in a senior living community like Marjorie P. Lee in Cincinnati might be the best course of action, but you’ll naturally have many questions about which care community would be the best fit for your older relative’s needs.

 Today, let’s review five questions your family should ask when choosing a retirement community or memory care provider for the senior you care about.